xinyuliu12/xinyuliu12.github.io/index.md

 image:
 ---
 ## Summary
 I am looking for a full-time software development job starting in June 2024.
-I was a PhD student at **Georgia Tech** for 4 years, and my research projects were about leveraging software testing and program analysis to improve the performance of database systems.
+I was a Computer Science PhD student at **Georgia Tech** for 4 years, and my research projects were about leveraging software testing and program analysis techniques to improve the performance of database systems.
 I am thrilled about transitioning to a career in industry.
 ## Education
-* I quitted the PhD program at **Georgia Tech** and expect to graduate with a Master's in Computer Science in Spring 2024 .
+* I quitted the PhD program at **Georgia Tech** and expect to graduate with a Master's in Computer Science in May 2024 .

 * I received a Bachelor of Computer Science from **University of Michigan** in 2019.